What is Plaque Psoriasis? | Otezla® (apremilast)

 There is no cure for plaque psoriasis, but it can be managed with treatment.
 If you’ve been living with plaque psoriasis for a while, you and your doctor have probably discussed and even tried some options.

-Prescription medication bottle
+Prescription pill bottle

 Oral medications

 Pills, tablets, or capsules taken by mouth.
-Otezla is one of these options

 Injectable biologics

-Medications that are injected into the body and work on a specific part of the immune system
+Medications that are injected into the body and work on a specific part of the immune system.

 You put these treatments directly on your skin, typically where you see plaques or other symptoms.
 These include: